 Lebohang Storom joined MIC as Group Financial Manager on the 14th of September 2020.
 Lebohang was previously the Group Financial Manager: Technical and Reporting & Finance Enterprise Resource Planning Implementation Lead at AdCorp.
 Lebo is a Chartered Accountant who also has a Masters of Commerce in Taxation and an MBA.
 Lebo comes with many years of financial accounting and financial reporting experience.

 Senior Investment Manager

 B.Sc Ac Sci (Hons)

-Zaheer Abdulla holds a Bachelor’s Degree and Honours in Actuarial Science over 10 years of corporate finance and investment management experience.
+Zaheer Abdulla holds a Bachelor’s Degree and Honours in Actuarial Science and has extensive corporate finance and private equity experience